Team-Sportsball/CTFs-2015/VolgaCTF/YACST.md

 Enter fuzzy hashing.

-After downloading all of them into a directory along with a test sample `captcha.wav`, and trimming off the noise (basically just rstrip/lstrip for \x00`), I used the ssdeep module to generate a fuzzy hash of each number.
+After downloading all of the samples into a directory along with a test sample `captcha.wav`, and trimming off the noise (basically just `rstrip`/`lstrip` for `\x00`), I used the [ssdeep](https://pypi.python.org/pypi/ssdeep) module to generate a fuzzy hash of each number, and made sure that the test sample was able to be parsed properly.

-From there it was a simple matter of taking in the WAV file, dividing it by 6 (even though the file sizes for each sample differed, it was good enough), and comparing each parsed number with the fuzzy hashes we already had.
+From there it was a simple matter of taking in the WAV file, dividing it by 6 (even though the file sizes for each sample differed, it was good enough), and comparing each parsed number with the fuzzy hashes I already had.
 If it matched with 75% certianty it was probably a match.
 It solved each captcha extremely quickly and had 5 solved in no time (and was a LOT easier than configuring Sphinx ;)).

 ```python
 import ssdeep